 (b) an offence punishable on summary conviction and is liable to imprisonment for a term of not more than 18 months or, if the complainant is under the age of 16 years, to imprisonment for a term of not more than two years less a day and to a minimum punishment of imprisonment for a term of six months.

-- The date and location of the incident.
+- The date and location where the alleged incident occurred.

-- That the touching was of a sexual nature.
+- That the touching was sexual in nature.

-- That the complainant did not consent to the touching.
+- That the complainant did not provide consent.

 Potential Penalties for Sexual Assault

-- Summary Conviction: Up to 18 months in prison and/or a fine.
+- Summary Conviction: Up to 18 months imprisonment and/or a fine.

-- Indictable Offence: Up to 10 years in prison.
+- Indictable Offence: Up to 10 years imprisonment.

 - Aggravated Sexual Assault: Up to life imprisonment.

-If you are facing charges of sexual assault, securing representation from a knowledgeable criminal lawyer is crucial.
-They can defend your rights and navigate the complexities of the legal system.
+If you are facing charges of sexual assault, it is essential to have a knowledgeable criminal lawyer on your side to protect your rights and navigate the legal complexities.
 Call (306) 994-8323 for a free consultation today.